 I was born and raised in Oconomowoc, Wis.
 I had a good horse to ride, a lake to explore and lots of rabbits, squirrels and chipmunks to hunt.
 I started hunting chipmunks at the age of 3 with my trusty Daisy BB gun and my love of hunting was born.
 I soon graduated to a Crossman pellet gun and one Christmas I was given my grandmother’s Winchester model 61 pump 22.
 All the money I ever earned as a kid doing chores or cutting grass went to purchasing ammo.

 After graduating from college I attended the Erv Malnirch guide school in Hamilton, Mt. and after the course was over my love of Montana and Idaho was solidified.
 After a brief move back to Wisconsin I transferred to Billings in June of 1978 at my request and resumed the love affair with Montana.
-I have been blessed with two children Jodi and Brett having made Billings our home since 1979.
+I have been blessed with two children, Jodi and Brett, and we have made Billings our home since 1979.